Meeting Target 12 to support children

 About Target 12

-Under the National Agreement on Closing the Gap (the National Agreement), Target 12 aims to reduce the rate of over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.
+This target under the National Agreement on Closing the Gap (the National Agreement) aims to reduce the rate of over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.

 We are working with states and territories and First Nations stakeholders towards achieving Target 12.